 Click here for a map to our farm.
 Crops are usually available in June,

 Christmas Trees Monday to Friday.
-12:00PM-Dark Saturday and Sunday
+12:00PM to Dark Saturday and Sunday

 Daylight-Dark Blueberries U-pick June 20 to July 20, Daylight hours $1.50